About Our Advanced Endo Fellowship

 Most of the advanced training will revolve around ERCP and EUS.
-Trainees will also be trained in luminal stenting, endoscopic mucosal resection, radiofrequency ablation, and other complex procedures.
-For more details please contact the advanced endoscopy director, Mohamed Othman, M.D.
+Trainees will also be trained in luminal stenting, endoscopic mucosal resection, radio-frequency ablation, and other complex procedures.
+For more details, contact the advanced endoscopy fellowship director, Dr. Robert Sealock.